Cultural facilities fund (minor projects)

 • Read the Program Guidelines and refer to them while completing the application.

-• Make sure all of these documents are ready before applying in the application portal:
+• Make sure the following is ready before applying in the application portal:

-1. Your written answers to the questions below.
+1. Written answers to the questions below.
 (It is much easier to edit your responses on a word document and you can simply copy/paste your answers to the online form when ready to apply)

 2. All of your supporting documents depending on the nature of your project as outlined below (2 quotes, lease, drawings, consultant CV, etc.)

-• Fill and submit your application on our SurveyMonkey Apply Portal.
+• Fill and submit your application on our Portal.
 Applicants must answer all questions and attach all required documentation.

 Application questions